Jthora/RelayNodeTechnology/README.md

 ##### 4.1.2 Real-World Examples
 - **Urban Microgrids**: In densely populated urban environments, RelayNodes manage intricate energy distribution networks powering critical infrastructure.
 For instance, when a solar power facility experiences a temporary outage, RelayNodes can instantly reroute energy from alternative sources, such as wind turbines or stored energy reserves, ensuring continuous energy flow to hospitals, emergency services, and other essential services, thereby meeting legal obligations to maintain uninterrupted power supply in critical sectors.
 - **Rural Electrification**: In remote regions lacking access to centralized power grids, RelayNodes enable localized microgrids that adhere to legal standards for rural electrification.
 These nodes distribute energy derived from renewable sources, ensuring energy delivery meets legal requirements for accessibility and reliability.
 Decentralized energy management through RelayNodes also aligns with regulatory frameworks promoting sustainable development and environmental protection.

+#### 4.1.3 MeshNet and SubNet Integration
+The integration of **MeshNet RelayNodes** and **SubNet RelayNodes** within decentralized energy grids creates a robust and scalable system.
+MeshNet RelayNodes ensure that energy distribution is resilient and adaptable to changing conditions across the entire grid, while SubNet RelayNodes focus on optimizing energy flow within localized segments.
+This combination allows for the seamless integration of renewable energy sources, enhances grid reliability, and ensures that energy is distributed efficiently across both large-scale and localized networks.

 #### 4.2 Secure Communication Networks
 ##### 4.2.1 Functionality